-As a result, included on our balance sheets as of September 30, 2020 and December 31, 2019 contained elsewhere in this Report are derivative liabilities related to embedded features contained within our Warrants.
-Accounting Standards Codification ("ASC") Topic 815, Derivatives and Hedging ("ASC 815"), provides for the remeasurement of the fair value of such derivatives at each balance sheet date, with a resulting non-cash gain or loss related to the change in the fair value being recognized in earnings in the statement of operations.
+As a result, included on our Balance Sheets as of March 31, 2021 and December 31, 2020 contained elsewhere in this Report are derivative liabilities related to embedded features contained within our Warrants.
+Accounting Standards Codification Topic 815, Derivatives and Hedging ("ASC 815"), provides for the remeasurement of the fair value of such derivatives at each balance sheet date, with a resulting non-cash gain or loss related to the change in the fair value being recognized in earnings in the statements of operations.
 As a result of the recurring fair value measurement, our financial statements and results of operations may fluctuate quarterly, based on factors, which are outside of our control.
-Due to the recurring fair value measurement, we expect that we will recognize non-cash gains or losses on our Warrants each reporting period and that the amount of such gains or losses could be material.
+Due to the recurring fair value measurement, we expect that we will recognize non-cash gains or losses on our Warrants each reporting period in which the Warrants are outstanding and that the amount of such agains or losses could be material.

-We have identified a material weakness in Replay's internal control over financial reporting as of September 30, 2020, and, as a result, we have determined that Replay's disclosure controls and procedures were not effective as of September 30, 2020.
+We have identified a material weakness in Replay's internal control over financial reporting, and, as a result, we have determined that Replay's disclosure controls and procedures were not effective as of March 31, 2021.
 If we are unable to develop and maintain an effective system of internal control over financial reporting and effective disclosure controls and procedures, we may not be able to accurately report our financial results in a timely manner, which may adversely affect investor confidence in us and materially and adversely affect our business and operating results.

-Following this issuance of the Public Statement, after consultation with our independent registered public accounting firm, our management and our audit committee concluded that, in light of the Public Statement, it was appropriate to restate Replay's previously issued financial statements as of and for the Affected Periods (the "Restatement").
+Following the issuance of the Public Statement, after consultation with our independent registered public accounting firm, our management and our audit committee concluded that, in light of the Public Statement, it was appropriate to restate Replay's previously issued financial statements for the Affected Periods (the "Restatement").
 See "-Our warrants are accounted for as liabilities and the changes in value of our Warrants could have a material effect on our financial results."
 As part of such process, we identified a material weakness in Replay's internal controls over financial reporting.
-In addition, management, along with our principal executive and financial officers, have concluded that Replay's disclosure controls and procedures were not effective as of September 30, 2020, in light of the material weakness identified in Replay's internal control over financial reporting.
+In addition, management, along with our principal executive and financial officers, have concluded that Replay's disclosure controls and procedures related to this matter were not effective as of March 31, 2021.